REST-like routing over named pipes.

 RESTful routing

-Typed verbs (GET, POST, PUT, PATCH, DELETE, HEAD), route templates, and parameter constraints — build endpoints the way you build controllers.
+Typed verbs (GET, POST, PUT, PATCH, DELETE, HEAD), route templates, and parameter constraints.
+Build endpoints the way you build minimal APIs.

 Cross-platform IPC

-Native named pipes on Windows, Unix domain sockets on Linux and macOS — same code on all three.
+Native named pipes on Windows, Unix domain sockets on Linux and macOS, the same code on all three.
 No TCP socket, no HTTP listener, no firewall surface to harden.

 Familiar status codes

-Standard 2xx / 4xx / 5xx semantics, automatic 404 on no match, 501 on missing verb — behavior you already reason about.
+Standard 2xx / 4xx / 5xx semantics, automatic 404 on no match, 501 on missing verb: behavior you already know.

 Middleware pipeline